tannerdolby/eleventy-photo-gallery/README.md

         "height": 768
     }
 ```

+Once the image data is supplied within the global data file `_data/gallery.json` then the home page gallery images and featured image pages will display responsive images with `<picture>`.

 ### Transforming Images
 The `respimg` paired shortcode performs build-time image transformations and generates responsive image markup with `<picture>`.
 Once images are resized/transformed you can use them anywhere in your project, this plugin removes the need for users to resize images on their own.